zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-merge-matched-and-condition-expression.md

  -  The `MergeMatchedAndConditionExpression` allows you to perform only the `UPDATE` in the `BulkMerge` if the specified property value is equal to the database value.
  -  So by default, all columns are included in `IgnoreOnMergeMatchedAndConditionExpression` but not the one you choose to ignore.

-The following example updates all those records in which the `CreatedDate` property is equal to database value and ignore the specified properties in `IgnoreOnMergeMatchedAndConditionExpression` if their value is equal to the database or not.
+The following example updates all those records in which the `CreatedDate` property is equal to database value and ignores the specified properties in `IgnoreOnMergeMatchedAndConditionExpression` if their value is equal to the database or not.

 ```csharp
 using (var context = new EntityContext())